Volta a Catalunya: World Tour Race

 In 2005, the Volta a Catalunya was included in the inaugural UCI Pro Tour and the date was shifted to May to avoid the Tour de Suisse date.
 The edition was won by Ukrainian Yaroslav Popovych but the move did not prove successful because the new date coincided with the Giro d'Italia.

 In 2010 the race moved to late March on the calendar, the slot formerly held by another Catalan stage race, the Setmana Catalana.
 Joaquim Rodríguez, the foremost Catalan rider of his generation, won the race twice after the date shift.
 Alberto Contador, winner of the 2011 edition, was later stripped of his win after his positive doping test in the 2010 Tour de France.
 Italian runner-up Michele Scarponi was retroactively awarded the victory.
 The 2020 edition was cancelled due to the COVID-19 pandemic.

 Route of the 2012 Volta a Catalunya.

-Women's race

-From 2018, a one-day race was held as part of the professional women's calendar under the name reVolta.
-This was organised on the same day of the last men's stage, using the finishing circuit in Montjuïc, Barcelona.
-In 2024, the reVolta was replaced by a women's stage race – Volta Ciclista a Catalunya Femenina – is currently a category 2.1 UCI event.
-This race is held in June, rather than alongside the men's race.
-Organisers have stated that they wish the race to become "one of the benchmark races on the international calendar", with media noting the event could become a warmup event for the major stage races of Tour de France Femmes and Giro d'Italia Women.

 Route

 Since the race's earlier date on the calendar in late March, the Volta a Catalunya has started in one of the coastal resorts on the Costa Brava with a stage through rolling terrain inland, usually suited for sprinters.

 The race reaches the Pyrenees mountains in the middle part of the race, although the mountains are usually less high than before the date shift, due to frequent snowy and cold conditions at high altitude in March.
 One of the regular climbs in the race is the summit finish to La Molina, an 11.6 km climb with a 4.8% average gradient.
 The ski resort in Alp takes the peloton deep into the Pyrenees to 1694 m altitude, with the weather often a decisive factor.

 The race traditionally finishes with a hilly stage in Barcelona on a circuit, featuring eight trips over the Montjuïc climb and park.